Mario Mercado: Career record

 This table lists Mercado's results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16.
 P = pandemic cancelled event.

 Personal life

 Mercado moved to Colombia in 2015, and now plays for his adopted country.
 He has been living in Orlando, Florida to train and serve as his base to play the IRT.

-Mercado proposed to his girlfriend Jocelyn Borja after the medal ceremony at the 2019 Pan American Games.